Alex-TH/Training/Javascript-Week2/Day_4/1.-Basics_of_Functional_Javascript-Clousure/README.md

 ##Task

 Your task is to fill in the blank (_______________________) spaces.
-The multipliermultiplier function takes a single parameter, x, and returns an anonymous function that takes a single parameter, y, and returns the product of x and yy (i.e.: x×y).
+The multipliermultiplier function takes a single parameter, x, and returns an anonymous function that takes a single parameter, y, and returns the product of x and y (i.e.: x×y).